 Let the ruling [hegemonikon] and master faculty of your soul be unchanged by any rough or smooth motions in the body.
 Do not let it mingle with them but instead draw a line around it and set a boundary limiting those affects [i.e., proto-passions] to where they belong.
 However, when through a sympathetic reaction [passion] these tendencies spread into your thinking, because it is all occurring in the same physical organism, you must not try to suppress the feeling, as it is natural, but rather see that your ruling faculty does not add any judgement of its own about whether it is good or bad.
 (5.26)

-What Marcus says here is perfectly consistent with the writings of earlier Stoics, such as Seneca’s On Anger or The Discourses of Epictetus.
+What Marcus notes here is perfectly consistent with the writings of earlier Stoics, such as Seneca’s On Anger or The Discourses of Epictetus.
 We should view our minds as if there’s a fairly sharp dividing line between two domains: what we do, and what happens to us.
 Modern psychologists would call that the distinction between “strategic” or voluntary cognitive processes, and “automatic” or involuntary ones.
 It’s a very simple distinction but one that, for some reason, people tend to continually blur.

 So to return to Athenodorus, how should this exercise be practised in relation to the observations from Stoic psychology above?
 Well, first of all, we can assume it doesn’t make much difference whether we repeat the Greek alphabet or the English (modern Latin) alphabet.
 You could just as well count from one to ten, repeating each number in your mind on each outbreath.
 You could repeat the days of the week or the names of the Seven Dwarves.
 If you wanted you could just repeat “alpha, beta, gamma”, “one, two, three”, and then start at the beginning again.
 Or you could just repeat the same word on each breath, such as “alpha”, although more or less any other short word would do just as well.
 One advantage to counting, or repeating the alphabet, or any series of words, is that you’re more likely to notice when your attention inevitably wanders because you’ll probably lose your place.
 That’s helpful.
 Rather than being annoyed, just (figuratively) shrug, respond with indifference, and start the process again with the first word or number.
 It doesn’t matter.
 The same goes if you fall asleep: when you wake up just continue as if nothing had happened.